Halo Infinite

 — Beau Willimon, Showrunner, The First

-We aimed to support players who valued story and those who sought exceptional first-person-shooter gameplay.
-We pondered our place in the industry.
+We aimed to support players who valued story and those who sought exceptional gameplay.
+We interrogated our place in the industry.
 Our narrative centered around three individuals uniting under extraordinary circumstances.
-The grand backdrop heightened the intensity of personal tales.
+At the heart of this story is one of redemption.
+Redeem Chief as the hero of humanity.
+Redeem the memory of Cortana and redeem the Pilot through his proximity to true heroism.
 Trust formed the primary internal conflict, as all three protagonists had to learn to rely on one another and function as a team.
 Letting go of the past was crucial for their growth and ultimate success.

 The game thrived in moments where characters' distinct personalities shone.
 The Weapon exuded curiosity and a desire to be present.
 The Pilot displayed passion, anxiety, caution, and untapped strength.
-Chief prioritized the mission, remained unwavering, and always stood ready.
+Chief prioritized the mission, remained unwavering, and steadfast.
 All three exhibited resilience and developed into a cohesive unit.
 By the game's conclusion, our aim was to reset the stage and leave players eager to witness the future of this trio.
 The most impactful Halo stories emboldened a sense of adventure, allowing the audience to anticipate character reactions and problem-solving.
-When all parties were aligned and viewers learned alongside the on-screen characters, the Halo experience reached its zenith.
+When all parties were aligned and the player experienced that same reciprocity the experience felt most cohesive.

 Mocap December 2019